Views of Elon Musk: Artificial intelligence

 In 2014, Musk expressed his concerns referencing Terminator, stating "we should try to make sure the outcomes are good, not bad".
 In 2015, as an advisor to the nonprofit Future of Life Institute, an organization focused on advanced technologies, Musk donated $10 million.
 The following year, when asked whether he thinks humans live in a computer simulation, perhaps controlled by a vast AI, Musk stated that "the odds that we're in 'base reality' is one in billions."
 Harvard physicist Lisa Randall disputed this arguing there was "no real evidence" of a simulation.

+At the 2019 World AI Conference, Musk contended that "computers are already smarter than human beings" and that this alone was reason for caution regarding AI.
+Musk warned of unintended consequences of AI and stated that immediate steps should be taken to prevent disaster.

 Musk's opinions about AI have provoked controversy and have been criticized by experts such as Yann LeCun, who contended that Musk's panic was influenced by reading Nick Bostrom's book Superintelligence, and by Musk's attraction to the idea that he will save humanity.
 Facebook's head of AI said that Musk was ill-informed about AI and noted that his comments about a future machine takeover distracts people from real, immediate AI concerns, such as algorithms exacerbating inequality.
 Consequently, according to CNBC, Musk is "not always looked upon favorably" by the AI research community.
 Mark Zuckerberg has clashed with Musk on the issue and called his AI warnings "pretty irresponsible".